yudong-94/personal-website/blogs/reading_notes_2021_1.md

 ## Reading Notes 2021 Jan - Feb

+This year, I put reading data science related Medium & blog posts on my resolution list -- the plan is to read three posts on Friday night and three on Sunday night every week.
+Very foturnately, I also find a friend doing this with me so we can share thoughts, great articles, and brainstorming :) And not surprisingly, in just two months, my reading notes have grown to 20+ pages.
+Therefore, I decided to pick the best ones I read in the last two months, and share it here.

 #### Product Experimentation and Causal Inference

 1. [**Experimentation Analysis at Lime**](https://medium.com/lime-eng/experimentation-analysis-at-lime-bee846d62dd): A very systematic article on experimentation framework, process, and considerations